jaese/underscore-local/README.md

-# Your `.gitignore` only needs _local
+# When in doubt, put it in `_local`

 Add *_local* to the top gitignore file.

-Keep development artifacts near where your code is.
+Keep development artifacts near where the code is.

 No more tinkering with `.gitignore` files.

+No more hunting down where you last downloaded that file.

 ## Setup